fmcardoso/fmcardoso.github.io/resume.md

 ## Academic & Professional Experience

 `Research assistant` - **University of Zaragoza, Spain** <span style="float: right; ">`02/2019 - 2020`</span>
-Development of platforms for socio-economic experiments.
-Execution and data analysis of experiments.
+Development of platforms for socio-economic experiments using Django/Python and PostgreSQL databases.
+Execution and data analysis of experiments using econometric models and machine learning algorithms.
 Theoretical modelling in evolutionary game theory.

 `Research assistant` - **UC3M, Spain** <span style="float: right; ">`02/2017 - 01/2019`</span>
-Development of platforms for socio-economic experiments.
-Execution and data analysis of experiments.
+Development of platforms for socio-economic experiments using Django/Python and PostgreSQL database.
+Execution and data analysis of experiments using econometric models and machine learning algorithms.

 `Software Engineer` - **Kaffa Mobile, Brazil** <span style="float: right; ">`10/2013 - 07/2014`</span>
 Development of mobile and web applications with Java and Lua for GIS.
+SQL Server, HSQLDB and H2 databases.
 Requirements analysis directly with stakeholders.

 `Developer` - **MC1, Brazil** <span style="float: right; ">`07/2012 - 10/2013`</span>
 Development of applications for Android and Windows mobile devices.
+Ported Windows Mobile (C\#) code to Android (Java).
+SQL Server and SQLite databases.
 Training of interns.

 `Intern` - **Kaffa Mobile, Brazil** <span style="float: right; ">`5/2011 - 06/2012`</span>
 Development of applications with Java and Lua for mobile devices.
+SQL Server, HSQLDB and H2 databases.

 `Intern` - **CPqD, Brazil** <span style="float: right; ">`1/2011 - 05/2011`</span>
 Web Development with Java and Javascript.